Skip to main content

 For informational purposes only.
 Not financial advice.
 Analysis by Sedat ANAK, Founder & Editor-in-Chief | AI-powered analysis.
 Data sourced from SEC filings and institutional-grade financial providers.
 Editorially reviewed.
 Not financial advice.

-US Ecology, Inc. (ECOL) trades at $47.99 with AI Score 46/100 (Grade C).
+US Ecology, Inc. (ECOL) trades at $47.99.
 US Ecology, Inc. provides environmental services, including waste management and recycling, to commercial and government entities across multiple countries.
 Sector: Industrials.

 US Ecology, Inc. provides environmental services, including waste management and recycling, to commercial and government entities across multiple countries.
 The company operates through Waste Solutions, Field Services, and Energy Waste segments, offering comprehensive environmental solutions.

 Analyst Coverage for ECOL: ECOL does not currently have published analyst price targets in our coverage universe.
 This is common for smaller-cap names with limited Wall Street coverage.
-In the absence of analyst consensus, our AI model evaluates ECOL against Industrials peers across nine fundamental dimensions and assigns an underweight signal based on the underlying data.
+In the absence of analyst consensus, our AI model evaluates ECOL against Industrials peers across nine fundamental dimensions and assigns a neutral fundamental signal based on the underlying data.

 Council Score · Weighted Average of 3 Disciplines